-The Center for "Race," Culture and Social Justice holds regular Colloquia Series on the last Wednesday of every month.
-In these colloquia, faculty members are invited to present their recent publications and engage with new scholarship focusing on “race” and social justice.
+The Center for "Race," Culture and Social Justice holds regular Colloquia Series on the third Wednesday of every month.
+In these colloquia, faculty members are invited to present their recent publications and engage with new scholarship focusing on "race" and social justice.
 Multiple forms of scholarly production are welcome, including books, films, music, and other artistic expressions and research related to the core mission of the Center.
 All events are open to the public.

 Wednesday, April 20, 2022